shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 2. Download all ReefNet annotation CSVs.
 3. Generate both benchmark splits (`high_conf` and `mod_conf`) using expert agreement levels.
 4. Include a Jupyter notebook demonstrating end-to-end setup of the splits.
-5. Provide a minimal API for loading ReefNet through HuggingFace Datasets.
+5. Provide a minimal API for loading Al-Wajh dataset through HuggingFace Datasets.

 This enables easy dataset access and preparation.

-In addition, the **Al-Wajh Red Sea dataset** will be made available directly on HuggingFace:
+The **Al-Wajh Red Sea dataset** will be made available directly on HuggingFace:

 ```python
 from datasets import load_dataset
 load_dataset("reefnet/al-wajh")
 ```

-**The minor wording, formatting, and reference corrections noted by the reviewer will be addressed in the camera-ready version.**
+**The wording, formatting, and reference corrections noted by the reviewer will be addressed in the camera-ready version.**